psas/Launch-10/sim/README.md

 How to use the files in this repo.

 `LV2.3.ork` is an [OpenRocket](http://openrocket.info/) file.
+This was built with version 13.05.
 It contains all the information to simulate a launch, like the size and mass of the rocket.

 Parameters used for prelaunch sim: